jumpinjackie/mapguide/Tools/JenkinsCI/readme.txt

 ====

  * Regularly scheduled job to auto svn update the working copies and to trigger new MapGuide/FDO builds off of that
- * Equivalent Ubuntu/CentOS build/job configurations
- * Aggregate all the Windows/Linux build environments into a master/slave configuration.